Frequently Asked Questions

-Please email us with your request to see if we can allow early or late access.
+Please email us with your request to see if we can allow early or late access on your day of request.
 If you are going out for the day, it is possible to leave your vehicle on site.

 How do we check in?

-AWhen you drive into the retreat go to the office and we are at the top of the stairs.
+When you drive into the retreat stop at the office and we are at the top of the stairs.
 If no one is at the window please ring the bell, if they do not respond please ring the phone number provided on the window.